6 Lessons About Trump From Season 1 Of 'The Apprentice'

 In all 14 episodes of The Apprentice's debut season, these 20 seconds are the only substantive acknowledgement of the rocky financial history some of Trump's businesses had faced.
 From then on, the show consistently paints Trump as a triumphant underdog, with his troubles squarely behind him.

 "Donald Trump is an icon," contestant Kwame Jackson told the producers in the season finale.
 "He's someone who, when people said, 'You couldn't do it,' always got it done."
-That's a sentiment also echoed by Trump supporters during the campaign.
+That is a sentiment also echoed by Trump supporters during the campaign.

 Multiple episodes were set at Trump's Taj Mahal casino, which he described on the show as "the No. 1 hotel in Atlantic City."
 Flattering shots of the exterior and interior portray the resort as thriving.

-Note: A previous version of this story misspelled Jessie Conners' last name as Connor.
-In addition, the rewards for the winning team included a boat trip on the Hudson River, not the Hudson Bay.